Origin and OriginPro

 This graph displays the population of different counties by fetching map data from a new WMS server and then plotting 3D bars on top of the map plane.
 The Maps Online app offers a few built-in map data sources for users to choose from.
 You can also add your own map source.
 With Origin, it is very easy to place 3D bars on a map using the Layer Contents dialog.

-This graph displays a 3D color map surface plot of Lake Ontario region.
-A second dataset has been added as a transparent plane at the Z value corresponding to the water level.
+This graph displays a 3D color map surface plot of Mount Everest region.
+The surface is overlaid by a 3D scatter plot with label to highlight the peaks.
 Origin supports free rotation of OpenGL graphs by simply holding down the R key and using the mouse.
 Additional options for rotating, resizing, stretching and skewing are available when the 3D graph layer is selected.
+The graph can be created from an online template, 3D Surface Map

 This plot shows a 3D scatter plot with x, y, z errors, and projections on three axis planes.
 The 3D scatter symbol is colormapped to another data column (population density).
 Symbols and error bars in each projection can be customized independently.